bb-io/Customer.io/README.md

 - **Get a translation of a campaign message** Getting a translation of a campaign message
 - **Update a translation of a campaign message** Updating a translation of a campaign message

+### Unified
+- **Download Content**: Downloads content based on the specified ID.
+To use this action, you must specify the content type to which the content is assigned.
+Currently, all supported content types are: **Transactional Message, Broadcast Message, Campaign Message, and Newsletter**.
+- **Upload Content**: Uploads content based on the specified ID.
+This action is used in **pair with `Download Content`** to upload a translated HTML file and update the translation for the specified language.

 ## Polling

 - **On broadcast created or updated** Triggered when a new broadcast was created or updated